wp-plugins/google-docs-rsvp-guestlist/readme.txt

 == Screenshots ==

 1. Sample Google Docs Spreadsheet.
 Make sure your headers are spelled exactly the same.
-2. How to embed your RSVP content into your page.
+2. How to embed your RSVP content into your page. (currently out of date)

 == Frequently Asked Questions ==